hiroshimamiya/EPIB607/Syllabus.md

 In addition to class notes, I will also upload

 -  Assignments
--  Exam and assignment solutions
+-  Exam and assignment solutions.
--  Supplementary reading questions
+-  Supplementary reading questions.
--  Questions commonly raised by students
+-  Questions commonly raised by students.

 ## Required equipment
-  - A calculator with square root, log and exponential functions
+  - A calculator with square root, log and exponential functions.
-  - A computer to access myCourses
+  - A computer to access myCourses.